shivannis/xandr-docs-public/xandr-docs/articles/invest/audience-analytics.md

 ---
-Title : Audience Analytics
+title : Audience Analytics
-Description : Learn using the Creative Frequency and Recency report to analyze your audience at a granular level and the Buyer Reach and the Frequency Report to have an insight on how cross device impacted the number of times a single person saw the ads across all their devices.
+description : Learn using the Creative Frequency and Recency report to analyze your audience at a granular level and the Buyer Reach and the Frequency Report to have an insight on how cross device impacted the number of times a single person saw the ads across all their devices.
 ---